raihanfatoni/Final-Project-OOP/README.md

    - test out the movements of the snake

 - **[Sprint 2](changelog/sprint-2.md) - (24/11/2020 untill 01/12/2020)**
-   - create foods that would be eaten by the snake | Farhan |
+   - create foods that would be eaten by the snake
-   - make the foods appear randomly | Claura |
+   - make the foods appear randomly
-   - test out the food| Toni |
+   - test out the food
-   - implement the concept of snake enlarging as it eats more foods| Farhan |
+   - implement the concept of snake enlarging as it eats more foods

 - **[Sprint 3](changelog/sprint-3.md) - (date from 3/12/2020 until 8/12/2020)**
-   - Short changes 1
-   - Short changes 2
+   - implement the rules of the game
+   - create the score board
+   - implement the restarts and gameovers
+   - test out the game
+   - bug fixes
+   - final check and the game is set

 ## Running The App